South Orange, New Jersey: Government

-South Orange provides fire, police, a library of over 90,000 volumes, a municipal pool, a recreation center, parks, baseball diamonds, tennis courts, trash and yard waste removal provided by contractors, Public, educational, and government access (PEG) cable TV, among others.
+South Orange provides police, a library of over 90,000 volumes, a municipal pool, a recreation center, parks, baseball diamonds, tennis courts, trash and yard waste removal provided by contractors, Public, educational, and government access (PEG) cable TV, among others.
 The school board is shared with adjacent Maplewood.

+Fire protection in the village is provided by the South Essex Fire Department, which was formed in July 2022 as the successor to the former Maplewood Fire Department and South Orange Fire Department.

-The South Orange Rescue Squad, formed in 1952, provides 911 EMS services to residents on a volunteer basis and operates independently of the South Orange Fire Department.
+The South Orange Rescue Squad, formed in 1952, provides 911 EMS services to residents on a volunteer basis.

 Local government

-South Orange is governed under a Special Charter granted by the New Jersey Legislature.
-The township is one of 11 municipalities (of the 564) statewide that operate under a special charter.
-The governing body is comprised of a six-member board of trustees and a village president (equivalent to a mayor), all of which are unpaid positions.
-Trustees are elected in non-partisan elections on an at-large basis to staggered four-year terms of office with three trustee seats up for election in odd-numbered years.
-The village president serves a four-year term of office.
-Local political parties are formed on an ad-hoc basis, generally focused on key issues of local concern; national political parties do not officially participate in township elections.
+South Orange is governed under a special charter granted by the New Jersey Legislature.
+The village is one of 11 municipalities (of the 564) statewide that operate under a special charter.
+The governing body is comprised of a six-member village council and a mayor, all of which are unpaid positions.
+Council members are elected in non-partisan elections on an at-large basis to staggered four-year terms of office with three seats up for election in odd-numbered years.
+The mayor serves a four-year term of office.
+Local political parties are formed on an ad-hoc basis, generally focused on key issues of local concern; national political parties do not officially participate in village elections.